 "I would say two sweaters.
 Yes, you can get two sweaters out of one sheep."

-Valley Oak Wool & Fiber Mill offers free tours on request.
+Contact Valley Oak Wool & Fiber Mill for information about tours.

 Continue the conversation with John on Facebook.